-MA(TESOL) is a full time programme, extending over one academic year, including a summer semester.
+MA(TESOL) is a full time programme, extending over one academic year, including the summer semester.

 The Master of Arts in Teaching English to Speakers of Other Languages [MA(TESOL)] programme equips students with a thorough grounding in current research, teaching theory, principles and practices in English language education, applicable in schools, universities and other educational institutions in Asia and elsewhere.

-Jointly offered by the Faculty of Education and the Centre for Applied English Studies in the Faculty of Arts, the Programme is designed for university graduates/graduating students.
+The programme is jointly offered by the Faculty of Education and the Centre for Applied English Studies in the Faculty of Arts and is designed for university graduates/graduating students.
 It is targeted primarily, but not exclusively, at teachers of English to speakers of other languages.
-Students will work with a strong team of highly experienced teachers and researchers in the discipline critically exploring and reflecting on established and cutting edge issues in the field.
+Students will work with a strong team of highly experienced teachers ad researchers in the discipline critically exploring and reflecting on established and cutting edge issues in the field.
 Through collaboration with local schools and NGOs, the programme gives students opportunities to gain first-hand experience of language teaching pedagogy and to critcally reflect on the relationship between theory and practice.

 Who can apply?

-- English teachers in schools and other English education professionals with a strong interest or experience in TESOL
+- School English teachers and other English education professionals with a keen interest in or experience of TESOL; or

-- Graduates/graduating students majoring in English language or a relevant field such as Linguistics, English Language Education or English Language and Literature.
+- Graduates/graduating students majoring in English or a relevant field such as Linguistics, English Language Education or English Language and Literature.